 Besides taking away some nice photos from the beach in the morning, it made me realize what a unique place the Falklands are to travel.
 Where else in the world do fellow travelers that you basically just met encourage you to go to the same places with them to take photos?

 I think it speaks to the type of traveler that you meet when visiting the Falkland Islands.
 Secondly, it’s an indication that there is so much wildlife compared to the number of visitors that people are willing to share.
 It’s easy to look at the photos of cute penguins, and that is reason enough to visit – but for me, it’s the interactions I had with both locals and visitors that make me want to return to the Falklands.

 But the cute penguins though…

 Set back from the beach by a few hundred feet is a cluster of black, white, yellow, and squawking.
 The King Penguins nest on the grassy hills away from the beach in a group known as a rookery.
 Even if you didn’t know where the colony was, you could just follow your ears.
 The King Penguins have a very nasally, trumping call, and with a few hundred birds – someone is always squawking.

-On the day that we visited there were 4 people at Volunteer Point.
+On the day that we visited, there were four people at Volunteer Point.
 Besides talking to my new friend on the beach for a few minutes, the only other live beings I saw were penguins and sheep.
-In the afternoon I had the whole rookery to myself and spent my time loading up my memory cards with shots where penguins covered the frame from one side to the other.
+In the afternoon, I had the whole rookery to myself and spent my time loading up my memory cards with shots where penguins covered the frame from one side to the other.

-There are signs posted to protect the penguins, which we of course respected, but we were still ridiculously close to these beautiful wild penguins.
+There were signs posted to protect the penguins, which we, of course, respected, but we were still ridiculously close to these beautiful wild penguins.
 However, the juvenile penguins didn’t want to stay on their side of the signs – they came right up to us to investigate.
-No matter how far back you stay these fuzzy little penguins will come to check you out and even peck at your camera.
+No matter how far back you stay, these fuzzy little penguins will come to check you out and even peck at your camera.